CameronNorrie/CameronNorrie/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💻 &nbsp;I'm a software developer at SCA Consulting \
+💻 &nbsp;I'm a Software Consultant at Extrada Tech \
 🎓&nbsp;I graduated from the University of Guelph, (Honours B.Comp, Computer Science, Class of 2023).\
 ✍️ &nbsp;In my free time, I play hockey, tennis, soccer and video games.